 Film and movies will always be a refuge.
 I have a sweet tooth for rather obscure movies with vague storylines like ‘Nowhere’ by Gregg Araki.
 The movie follows a day in the lives of a group of Los Angeles high school students and the strange lives they lead.
 The story covers nothing and everything at the same time.
 It challenges the viewer: what is true, and what is not?

 — What are you looking forward to in the (near) future?

 I don’t make many future plans, to be honest.
 I’m trying to live in the now and I’m a big fan of unexpected adventures.
 I prefer having a lot of options and making last-minute decisions, rather than planning everything in advance.
 I don’t like the idea of having a fixed schedule.
 Spontaneity is key!

 — Can you tell us a little bit more about the playlist and set you assembled for Funke?

 The playlist contains a lot of different genres - not exclusively club music.
 Although these are songs that I mostly listen to in my spare time, they still refer to ‘my sound’.
 I tried to create a feeling of melancholic tranquility and escapism.
 You can drift off, listening to it.

 For example: Spinvis, one of my favorite artists, is featured.
 I am a huge fan of the purity and emotions in his songs.
 There are also some weirder and quite eccentric songs in there, which you will always hear in my sets.
 A good example is ‘Capitol K - Song for banana’.
 When I first heard that - hugely chaotic and super weird - record, a certain feeling of joy entered me, which I found quite interesting.
 Dropping these kinds of obscure records in a set is one of my favorite things, as they sometimes trigger confused looks and a more individual experience in a crowd.

-Words by Hans Empereur
+Interview with Godero + words by Hans Empereur